skurudo/mikrotik-chr-installer/README-EN.md

 ### Where to Edit

-Find the autorun creation block in `chr-installer.sh` (around line 297):
+Find the autorun creation block in the installer script (search for `autorun.scr`):

 ```bash
 cat > "$MOUNT_POINT/rw/autorun.scr" <<EOF